DeanRTaylor1/G-Indexer/readme.md

 ## Features

-- Web crawler for static websites
+- Web crawler and search engine for static websites.
-- BM25 algorithm for search result ranking
+- BM25 algorithm for search result ranking.
-- Web server with a basic user interface for search
+- Web server with a basic user interface for search.
+- Index and search any website as long as it can be crawled.
+- compressed indexes stored locally for reusability.
+- Utilises Go routines for blazing fast runtimes.

 ## Installation